 Acidic substances, such as vinegar or lemon juice, (and also hot tableware) could etch the surface of the concrete so the use of coasters and table mats under liquids will help protect the surface.

-Concrete is porous and liquid can soak into the surface so ensure you wipe up any spillages immediately, but with regular waxing*, (approximately three times a year, or more if desired) this will help to keep your table sealed.
-We suggest using a good quality car wax for this job.
+Concrete & resin concrete is porous and liquid can soak into the surface so ensure you wipe up any spillages immediately, but with regular waxing (approximately every six weeks or more if desired, using our Concrete Wax) this will help to keep your table sealed.

-The Turin Tables do not need to be waxed.
 We recommend the use of a furniture cover all year round which will help to protect your garden furniture.
 The Turin table top is made from a fibre glass resin mix which will naturally create a certain amount of flex on the table top - this is particularly important in a table of this length to ensure longevity of the table and to prevent any imperfections occuring.
 Pooling of rain water will naturally occur on this table as there are no drain holes or slatting.
-The Turin Tables can be cleaned using a non abrasive cloth with warm water and washing up liquid.

 Cleaning All-Weather Wicker Furniture